 There are a variety of ways that a site can be demolished.
-Whilst sites may appear to be all the same, the way that the structure was built, the materials used and how the materials are going to be disposed all influence the best suited method of demolition.
+Whilst sites may appear to be all the same, the way that the structure was built, the materials used, and how the materials are going to be disposed of all influence the best-suited method of demolition.

 Types of Demolition Methods

 This method involves placing a number of explosives onto the key structural elements of the building so that it falls under the weight of itself.
 The placement of the charges is of vital importance to ensure that the building does collapse evenly and sequentially.
 For a successful demolition using this method, blueprints must be analysed and a full assessment of the building must be undertaken.

 There is a threshold of 20 meters for this method of destruction.
 It is usually conducted by a machine that has an arm consisting of 3 sections or a telescopic boom and a tool attached to the base of the machine.
 The machine can have many different tools attached to make it more suitable for the given demolition.

 There are a few factors that may impact the process if using this method, being; the height of the structure being knocked down, the conditions of the site and surrounding areas, the shape of the structure, and the location of the structure.